ethereum/consensus-specs/specs/networking/libp2p-standardization.md

 Each Gossipsub
 [Message](https://github.com/libp2p/go-libp2p-pubsub/blob/master/pb/rpc.proto#L17-L24)
 has a maximum size of 512KB (estimated from expected largest uncompressed block size).
-Clients SHOULD reject messages that are over this size limit.
+Clients SHOULD reject and MUST NOT send messages that are over this size limit.

-The `data` field of a Gossipsub `Message` is an SSZ-encoded object.
+The `data` field of a Gossipsub `Message` is the encoded object being sent between peers.
 For the `beacon_block` topic, this is a `beacon_block`.
 For the `beacon_attestation` topic, this is an `attestation`.

+#### Encodings

+Topics are post-fixed with an encoding.
+Encodings define how the `data` field of a Gossipsub `Message` is encoded.
+Implementations SHOULD support the following encodings:

+- `ssz` -  This is a temporary encoding used only for initial interop and testing.
+All objects are SSZ-encoded.
+Example: The beacon block topic string is:
+	`beacon_block/ssz` and the `data` field of a Gossipsub `Message` is an ssz-encoded `BeaconBlock`.
+- `ssz_snappy` - All objects are ssz-encoded and then compressed with `snappy`.
+	Example: The beacon attestation topic string is: `beacon_attestation/ssz_snappy` and  the `data` field of a Gossipsub `Message` is an `Attestation` that has been ssz-encoded then compressed with `snappy`.

 ## Discovery